 Mindful Games Activity Cards.
 S. K. Greenland

 Learning to Slow Down and Pay Attention.
 K. Nadeau

 Survival Guide for Kids With ADHD.
 J. F. Taylor

 Six Super Skills for Executive Functioning: Tools to Help Teens Improve Focus, Stay Organized, and Reach Their Goals

-Sources: American Academy of Pediatrics, CDC, NiMH, and studies cited in Dr. Kempler’s dissertation: Emerging Treatments for ADHD viewable at noahkempler.com/biography.
+Sources: American Academy of Pediatrics, CDC, NiMH, the ADHD Report (Barkley & Assoc), and studies cited in Dr. Kempler’s dissertation: Emerging Treatments for ADHD viewable at noahkempler.com/biography.